contaware/shell-docs-notes/README.md

 ### Local vs environment variables

 A sh variable can be either a local variable or an environment variable.
-They both work the same way; the only difference lies in what happens when the script runs another program.
-Environment variables are passed to subprocesses, local variables are not (by default variables are local).
+They both work the same way; the only difference lies in what happens when the script runs another program/script.
+Environment variables are passed to sub processes/child processes/child shells, local variables are not (by default variables are local).

 ```bash
 export VAR        # make VAR an environment variable